 You want your dog to arrive at your family in good health.
 Ensure you get a full understanding of your new dog’s health before it arrives at your home.

 - Is the dog vaccinated?
-Vaccinations start in the 8th week.
-The essential vaccines for a dog are against canine distemper, arbovirus, hepatitis, and leptospirosis.
+Vaccinations start in the the 6th to 8th weeks.
+The essential vaccines for a dog are against canine distemper, parvo, hepatitis, and leptospirosis.
 Ask the breeder to verify through a vaccination certificate.

 - Are they microchipped?
 A pet receives a microchip with the pet’s passport.

 - Are they dewormed?
 This is a standard in the first examinations by the vet.
-Make sure to get the contact data of the veterinarian who did the treatment.
+Make sure to get the contact data of the veterinarian who did the treatment and paperwork from such procedures.

 If you get the chance, you should also get to know the mother of your puppy.
 She should be in a healthy condition and be in a good relationship with the breeder.
 Your alarm bells should ring if the breeder treats her harshly or separates her from her puppies too soon.
 The best case is to get to know her with the puppies since some bad breeders try to present other dogs as the mother of the litter.
 Other things to watch out for:

-- Frequency: Don’t buy from a breeder who is overwhelming their mothers.
-One litter per year is ideal.
+- Frequency: Don’t buy from a breeder who is overbreeding.
+One litter per year, per dog, is ideal.
 If it’s more than three, it’s unacceptable.

-You should insist on essential paperwork for the buying of the dog.
-You should request a health test, vaccination papers, proof of pedigree, and a sales contract with all necessary information, including the purchase price.
+You should insist on essential paperwork for the purchase of the dog.
+You should request a health test, vaccination papers, proof of pedigree, and a sales contract with all necessary information, including the purchase price, breeder’s contact info, and any other pertinent information.

 Visit At Least One More Time